Soda Creek near Castle Crags State Park in Northern California

-Stay at Home Mom turns Hobby into Fun and Creative Income
+Stay at Home Mom turns Hobby into Fun and Creative Income with her Home Based Business and Cottage Industry

 The Knit Tree is a small family owned company on the outskirts of Redding, California—right at the tip of the Sacramento Valley—surrounded on three sides by beautiful mountain ranges.
 It is operated by David and Sharon Nani.

-Sharon Nani Owner of the Knit Tree It all began in 1970 when Sharon, as a young mother, received a knitting loom as a gift from her husband.
+It all began in 1970 when Sharon, as a young mother, received a knitting loom as a gift from her husband.
 The first item Sharon learned to make was the unique knit slippers which you can still find today in the showroom Bread and Butter Basics.
 As Sharon quickly became known as "The Slipper Lady" she realized what a wonderful opportunity had been given to her.
 She could add to the family income and still be at home to care for their two young children.

-The Knit Tree evolves into a Cottage Industry
+The Knit Tree evolves into a Cottage Industry as a Home Based Business

 The excitement grew as Sharon taught herself new knitting skills.
 Loving the mountainous terrain around her, it was only natural that ski sweaters, hats, headbands or ear warmers, and scarves started rolling off her knitting loom.
 Before long, local ski shops were taking notice, even some ski resorts.
 But there was a small challenge, these customers wanted a logo on their knits.
-Thus, in 1973, The Knit Tree was established as a "home based business" and every custom loomed ski apparel had a "pine tree" knitted in the corner.
+Thus, in 1973, The Knit Tree was established as a "home based business" and every custom loomed ski apparel had a pine tree knitted in the corner.
 Sharon started attending Art and Craft Shows to market other knitwear items along with her ski apparel.

 Sharon Nani Becomes Known For Teaching Machine Knitting